All Episodes

 We've got more on Obama.

-And we've had people, you know, going nuts over the heart attack grill here, and those things are just harmless and mindless, and they're just distractions.
+And we've had people, you know, going nuts over the heart attack grill here.

-And it's it to me, when I when I saw these things happening, as it's evidence of uh the just the country crumbling right in front of our eyes.
+And it's it to me, when I saw these things happening, as it's evidence of just the country crumbling right in front of our eyes, we're creating enemies within our own boundaries and borders that don't exist.

 It's almost like that we're in a cultural civil war all over again.

-After I thought some progress was being made on this, and you can find um individual stories uh that refute the notion of the uh of the culture crumbling uh even at this time of year, and I have some of those in the stack, and we'll get to them.
+After I thought some progress was being made on this, and you can find individual stories that refute the notion of the culture crumbling even at this time of year.

-Let me just give you some headlines, and we'll discuss this in detail as the program unfolds.
+And we'll discuss this in detail as the program unfolds.

 Report Russia to ship nuclear fuel to Iran.

-Headline world leaders express outrage on Iranian Holocaust denial conference.
+Headline, world leaders express outrage on Iranian Holocaust denial conference.

-This anti-Holocaust or the Holocaust Never Happened convention in Iran is going to spread.
+This anti-Holocaust or the Holocaust Never Happened Convention in Iran is going to spread.

-There are gonna be a lot of people who have been harboring this thought that it never happened to be uh given confidence now to come out of the woodwork, and that you you think that this won't be seriously debated in places outside of Tehran.
+There are going to be a lot of people who have been harboring this thought that it never happened to be given confidence now to come out of the woodwork.

 You are wrong.